-Tree owners have a legal duty to ensure their trees remain in safe condition as far as it is reasonably possible and do not pose an unacceptable risk.
+Tree owners have a legal duty of care to ensure their trees remain in safe condition as far as it is reasonably possible and do not pose an unacceptable risk.
+This can be achieved by having in a place a system that identifies and manages the risks arising from trees in a reasonable and proportionate way.

-We are professionally qualified to undertake tree inspections and are experienced in carrying out inspections on wide variety of sites in Northern Ireland, Ireland and the rest of the UK.
-These range from single individual trees owned by private home owners to large private estates, housing associations, parks and public open spaces.
+We are professionally qualified to undertake tree inspections and are experienced in carrying out inspections on a range of sites in Northern Ireland, Ireland and mainland UK.
+We manage trees populations on behalf of clients that range from private home owners to large private estates, housing associations, council street trees and parks and public open spaces.

 Our tree risk assessments are carried out in accordance with the National Tree Safety Group (NTSG) 'Common Sense Risk Management of Trees' and International Society of Arboriculture (ISA) 'Tree Risk Assessment Best Management Practices'.
 Using a common sense approach, we balance risk considering a variety of important factors including amenity value, biodiversity and most importantly public use and occupancy of the site.